It’s a conversation that can only happen in North Carolina.

 The Lost Colony Outdoor Drama

-The United States’ longest continuously running outdoor drama celebrates its 80th anniversary in 2017 and brings aspects of our nation’s oldest mystery to life.
+The United States’ longest continuously running outdoor drama celebrated its 80th anniversary in 2017 and brings aspects of our nation’s oldest mystery to life.

 1409 National Park Drive, Manteo, NC 27954 • thelostcolony.org